-- Financial management is effective with a budget-setting process focused on the council's priorities. - Strong links are in place with partners; the council works well and engages effectively with local communities. - Most local residents are happy with services provided by the council, with high overall satisfaction. - The council is achieving or exceeding its targets for most indicators.
+- Strong links are in place with partners; the council works well and engages effectively with local communities. - Most local residents are happy with services provided by the council, with high overall satisfaction. - The council is achieving or exceeding its targets for most indicators.